kpost34/exercise_classification/README.md

 Machine learning model using movement data.

 ## Introduction
-Six participants with accelerometers placed on their belts, forearms, arms, and dumbbells performed exercises while movement data were recorded during a study by Velloso et al. (2013).
-The aim of this project was to develop a machine learning model to classify the exercise type (classe).
+Six participants with accelerometers placed on their belts, forearms, arms, and dumbbells performed exercises while wearing accelerometers (Velloso et al., 2013).
+The aim of this project was to develop a machine learning model using the movement data to classify the exercise type (i.e., classe value).

 ## Technologies
 * RStudio 1.2.5033